 |Click to enlarge.|

 Houdini also wrote articles for the club journal, including a remarkable piece called "My Happiest Christmas" in 1923 (made even more remarkable by the fact that Circumhoudini was Jewish).
 In it he tells the story of when he stumbled on an idea how to make extra money as a messenger boy during the holidays.
-This story appears in many biographies, but Houdini's account in The Log provides more details, including a nice tidbit about how that his brother Bill "did the best handwriting in the family."
+This story appears in many biographies, but Houdini's account in The Log provides more details, including a nice tidbit about how his brother Bill "did the best handwriting in the family."
 Below is the first page for a taste.

 |Click to enlarge.|